fujitake/smart-building-quick-start-kit/devices/cameras/person-counter/README.en.md

 ## Detect entry/exit inside the area

-Run `person_count.py` and a person walks in front of the Raspberry Pi Camera, it will send entry/exit event to an MQTT Broker.
+Run `person_count.py` and a person walks in front of the Raspberry Pi Camera, it will send entry/exit event to an MQTT broker.

 ```
 python3 person_count.py \